progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--When you commit in Git, Git stores a commit object that contains a pointer to the snapshot of the content you staged, the author and message metadata, and zero or more pointers to the commit or commits that were the direct parents of this commit: zero parents for the first commit, one parent for a normal commit, and multiple parents for a commit that results from a merge of two or more branches.-->

 Wenn Du in Git committest, speichert Git ein sogenanntes Commit-Objekt.
 Dieses enthält einen Zeiger zu dem Schnappschuss mit den Objekten der Staging-Area, dem Autor, den Commit-Metadaten und einem Zeiger zu den direkten Eltern des Commits.
-Ein initialer Commit hat keine Eltern-Commits, ein normaler Commit stammt von einem Eltern-Commit ab und ein Merge-Commit, welcher aus einer Zussammenführung von zwei oder mehr Branches resultiert, besitzt ebenso viele Eltern-Commits.
+Ein initialer Commit hat keine Eltern-Commits, ein normaler Commit stammt von einem Eltern-Commit ab und ein Merge-Commit, welcher aus einer Zusammenführung von zwei oder mehr Branches resultiert, besitzt ebenso viele Eltern-Commits.

 <!--To visualize this, let’s assume that you have a directory containing three files, and you stage them all and commit.
 Staging the files checksums each one (the SHA-1 hash we mentioned in Chapter 1), stores that version of the file in the Git repository (Git refers to them as blobs), and adds that checksum to the staging area:-->